cloudnativelabs/kube-router/docs/user-guide.md

 ## cleanup configuration

-You can clean up all the configurations done (to ipvs, iptables, ip routes) by kube-router on the node by running
+Please delete kube-router daemonset and then clean up all the configurations done (to ipvs, iptables, ipset, ip routes etc) by kube-router on the node by running below command.

 ```
- kube-router --cleanup-config
+docker run --privileged --net=host cloudnativelabs/kube-router --cleanup-config
 ```

 ## trying kube-router as alternative to kube-proxy